ret7020/LicheeRVNano/README.md

 This repo stores examples for [this article (Russian)](https://habr.com/ru/articles/880230/).
 I also started translating it into English, the first part is available on [medium](https://medium.com/@ret7020/licheerv-nano-ai-board-first-steps-d05e7999dd29).
 Also you can read article Russian version outside habr in md format [here](https://github.com/ret7020/LicheeRVNanoArticle).

+I am also working on a deeper adaptation of opencv mobile for LicheeRV Nano (including hardware acceleration on NPU).
+The work is carried out in a separate [repository](https://github.com/ret7020/CVI_HW_OpenCV).

 ## Repo structure

 - Interfaces